Younghoe Koo: Early life

 Koo was born on August 3, 1994, in Seoul, South Korea.
 He played soccer growing up and won a regional kicking competition in South Korea.
 He moved to the United States when he was 12 years old to live with his mother, who had gone to New Jersey two years earlier to work as a nurse while Koo's father remained in Seoul as a professor at Induk University.

 Koo played on the football team for Ridgewood High School in Ridgewood, New Jersey.
 He was named team MVP his senior season, contributing on both special teams and defense, where he tallied six interceptions.

 College career

 At Georgia Southern University, Koo was a four-year contributor for the Eagles, earning first-team all-conference honors in the Sun Belt Conference in his final season, during which he converted 19 of 20 field goal attempts.
 He was also named a finalist for the Lou Groza Award, given annually to the best college kicker in the nation.

-At the conclusion of his college career, Koo ultimately converted 88.6% of his field goal attempts, a Georgia Southern team record.
+At the conclusion of his college career, Koo had converted of his field goal attempts (26/29) and of his extra point attempts (62/64), both Georgia Southern team records, and he finished 9th in school history for points scored, with 140.